upgradelabs/woocomerce-laravel/README.md

 //You can have a Dashboard to manage several WooCommerce

 //Before use you need to specify which WooCommerce site you´re using.
-//Just bind to the app service provider
+//Just bind to the app container

 app()->bind(WooCommerceApi::class, fn() => new WooCommerceApi('site_name_in_the_config_file'));